It's 6.46 a.m. on November 24th, 2013, here in the Pacific Northwest of North America.

 So they're not likely to even mess with that.

-Uh but even if they did do that, it wouldn't matter because the idea is out there, it'd be reinvented in a new form.
+But even if they did do that, it wouldn't matter because the idea is out there.

-And you know, basically fuck them.
+And, you know, basically, fuck them.

 As the artist taxi driver would say, they'd be making a big fucking mistake.

-I mean, my my accent's a little bad here, but um that's that's my point, though, is that uh the uh it's a it's a key issue, the transmission of energy in the form of currency from person to person uh throughout your entire life.
+I mean, my accent's a little bad here, but that's my point, though, is that it's a key issue.

 Look at how much of your life is involved with currency.